 NEED TO CATCH UP?
 Read posts below:

-- Read part 1 of this article: How to teach high school students to read: Part 1-Intro
+- Read part 1 of this article: Part 1-Overview: How to teach high school student’s how to read: 5 Part blog series

 If your interested in how to teach high school teachers how to read or you have questions or comments please feel free to leave a comment or contact me.